-The preparation of condensed consolidated financial statements in conformity with U.S. generally accepted accounting principles ("U.S. GAAP") requires our management to make judgments, estimates and assumptions that affect the amounts reported in the Condensed Consolidated Financial Statements and accompanying notes.
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles ("U.S. GAAP") requires our management to make judgments, estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Our most significant estimates and judgments involve the determination of revenue recognition, allowance for doubtful accounts, allowance for product warranty, valuation of stock options, valuation of goodwill and acquired intangible assets, useful lives for depreciation and amortization, valuation adjustments for excess and obsolete inventory, deferred taxes and valuation allowances on deferred tax assets.
 Actual results could differ materially from those estimates.